Some details about me:

 - Theoretical and Empirical Foundations for Ecotherapy.
 In M. Jordan & J. Hinds (2016) (Eds.).
 Ecotherapy: Theory, Research & Practice.

 - Mental Health Impacts (2015) in J. Patz & B. S. Levy (Eds.)
 Climate Change and Public Health.

 About: Dr. Thomas J. Doherty is a psychologist from Portland, Oregon who specializes in applying an environmental perspective to mental health and well-being.
-Thomas provides individual and couples therapy and coaching through his business Sustainable Self, and also consults about sustainability, health and performance to groups and organizations.
+Thomas provides individual and couples therapy and coaching through his business Sustainable Self, and also consults about climate change, health and performance to groups and organizations.

 Therapy Approach: Thomas Doherty’s approach to therapy, counseling and coaching with individuals is highly interactive and positively-focused.
 He integrates techniques that have been demonstrated to be effective into a unique plan for each client.
 A collaborative relationship with clear feedback is at the core of the work.
-See my client testimonials.
+See client testimonials.

-Presentations and Workshops: Thomas Doherty has provided workshops and trainings for the US National Park Service, the New Zealand Department of Conservation, the American Psychological Association, the Association of Zoos and Aquariums, the International Facility Management Association, and the Oregon and California Departments of Health.
+Presentations and Workshops: Thomas Doherty has provided workshops and trainings for the Technology Association of Oregon, US National Park Service, the New Zealand Department of Conservation, the American Psychological Association, the Association of Zoos and Aquariums and the Oregon and California Departments of Health.

 Background: Thomas is originally from Buffalo, New York and received his BA from Columbia University and Psy.D. in Psychology from Antioch New England Graduate School.
 In addition to his psychology training, Thomas draws on his leadership experience and early career adventures as a wilderness therapy and professional whitewater rafting guide, and as an environmental advocate for Greenpeace.
 Thomas lost his wife to breast cancer in 2017.
-He lives in Portland with his wife and daughter.
+He lives in Portland with his daughter.